-The blog has been around for over 5 years now and I've only just realised that I haven't even shared a favourite classic - OMG!
+The blog has been around for over 5 years now and it's only now that I realize I haven't even shared a favorite classic - OMG!
 What would my life be without Lebanese lentil soup?
 It would be poorer by many delicious moments and memories...
-Yet the soup has superpowers - it is creamy and crunchy as well as warming and refreshing at the same time!
+Yet the soup has superpowers - It is creamy and crunchy as well as warming and refreshing at the same time!

 Hearty, creamy and fruity at the same time